 Sigmund is a sea monster.
 He's also a tremendous embarrassment to his family because, unlike a normal sea monster, Sigmund has no desire to scare anybody.
 He runs away from home rather than...
 See full summary »

-In the annals of televison, few children's programs ever made as much impact as Captain Kangaroo.
-Hosted by Bob Keeshan (at one time, he played Howdy Doody's friend, Clarabell) from the appropriately-named Captain's Place, the Captain was so named because he always wore an overcoat with large, kangaroo-like pouches.
-Each show featured stories, skits, vaudeville acts, songs, games and other educational activities.
+In the annals of televison, few children's programs ever made as much impact as this show.
+Hosted by Robert Keeshan (at one time, he played Howdy Doody's friend, Clarabell) from the appropriately-named Captain's Place, the Captain was so named because he always wore an overcoat with large, kangaroo-like pouches.
+Each show featured stories, skits, vaudeville acts, songs, games, and other educational activities.
 Captain Kangaroo's friends were Mr. Green Jeans (who always brought an animal to the show); Dennis, an apprentice handyman and do-it-all person; and Mr. Moose and Bunny Rabbit.
 Bunny was always mute, but made his point ever-so-cleverly, while Mr. Moose always tricked the Captain into allowing him to stand under a shower of pingpong balls.
-As the show got on in years, new features were added, including Uncle Backwards (a tape of some simple action, such as peeling an orange or building a doghouse, shown in reverse); "Picture Pages," a matching activity hosted by Bill Cosby; ...
+As the show got on in years, new features were added, including Uncle Backwards (a tape of some simple action, such as peeling an orange or building a doghouse, shown in reverse); "Picture Pages", a matching activity hosted by Bill Cosby; and ...
 Written by

 Brian Rathjen <email@example.com>

 Good news for parents! (and for children) Starting tomorrow at 8, CBS Television presents the gentlest children's show on the air as the kindly Captain Kangaroo recreates the private wonderland of childhood in his Treasure House.
 It is a "live" and enthralling hour-long program.

 Captain Kangaroo's successful Life's Mission was to make glad the Heart of Childhood!